Education

 Originally from North Carolina, Ralph was a national dance semi-finalist for the National Foundation for the Advancement in the Arts.
 He obtained his BFA in dance from Southern Methodist University in Dallas, Texas.

 Ralph performed professionally with many diverse companies, such as Walt Disney World, Dallas Opera, Houston Grand Opera, Dallas Metropolitan Ballet and MGM Grand in Las Vegas.
-Working under stage, television, and movie personas such as Tommy Tune, Michael Crawford, David Cassidy, magician Lisa Menna and Melinda, the First Lady of Magic, he honed his choreographic skills and has molded a unique style combining ballet, contemporary, jazz, tap, ethnic and period movement, and even magic.
+Working under stage, television, music and movie personas such as Tommy Tune, Michael Crawford, David Cassidy, Rick Springfield, Marilyn Maye, Siegried and Roy he honed his choreographic skills and has molded a unique style combining ballet, contemporary, jazz, tap, ethnic and period movement, and even magic.

 Ralph has received an artist fellowship award from the Nevada State Council on the Arts for artistic achievement.
-He has served as guest artist to the Universities of Nevada Las Vegas and Reno and helped found the dance program at the Las Vegas Performing Arts Academy.
+He has served as guest artist to Houston School of Performing and Visual Arts, the Universities of Nevada Las Vegas and Reno and helped found the dance program at the Las Vegas Performing Arts Academy.

-In 2002 Ralph relocated to West Hartford, CT to become director of dance for the theatre division at The Hartt School at the University of Hartford.
-Ralph is also on the adjunct faculty of The Hartt School dance division teaching the Martha Graham Technique and has assisted on restaging several of her works on the students.
-Known for his versatility as a choreographer and teacher, Ralph has also choreographed numerous full-scale musicals and plays for The Hartt School, The Monomoy Theater in Chatham, Cape Cod, Spring Mountain Ranch in Las Vegas and New London Barn Theater in New Hampshire.
+In 2002 Ralph relocated to West Hartford, CT to become director of dance for the theatre division at the Hartt School at the University of Hartford.
+Ralph is also on the adjunct faculty of the Hartt School dance division teaching the Martha Graham Technique and has assisted on restaging several of her works on the students.
+Known for his versatility as a choreographer and teacher, Ralph has also choreographed numerous full-scale musicals, plays as well as dance works for The Hartt School, the Monomoy Theater in Chatham, Cape Cod, Spring Mountain Ranch in Las Vegas and New London Barn Theater in New Hampshire.
+Ralph spent two summers teaching and choreographing in Italy for the Trentino Music Festival and is continuing his career working with professional regional theatres.